Kazurin-775/rust-os-on-riscv/README.md

 rustup override set nightly
 ```

-The project defaults to the `riscv64gc-unknown-none-elf` target, as configured in `.cargo/config`.
-You'll also need the nightly toolchain, since this project uses unstable Rust features.
+This project uses [RustSBI](https://github.com/luojia65/rustsbi) by default.
+You may need to install one to `/usr/share/qemu/` (if not installed yet), or to manually edit `.cargo/config` to use OpenSBI instead.
+(You may see a warning message, since some versions of these two SBIs do not support shutdown.)

-If you have `qemu-system-riscv64` installed, run the following command to run the OS under QEMU:
+Once everything is installed, run the following command to run the OS under QEMU:

 ```bash
 cargo run